Misconceptions of Witchcraft

 - New Age and conspiracy crap which revolves around magical thinking, "faith," "belief," and so on often has very distant ties to actual magic and thus to Witchcraft.
 The difference is that real magic takes hard work and effort, and most importantly TAKING RESPONSIBILITY FOR THE CONSEQUENCES OF YOUR ACTIONS.
 These dipshits think that if they believe hard enough, all of their wildest dreams will come true, all of their problems will be solved without any effort on their part, and nothing will ever be difficult again (usually with an "if only They would stop keeping us down" threat narrative).
 Real magic is the opposite.
 The more impressive the goal, the harder you have to work, and the more you have to give up (time, energy, bad personality traits, habits, even material stuff like incense and candles).
 Magic isn't your fucking free lunch.
 And even if you start out by doing it only for yourself, over time you come to realize it's not for yourself at all but for the benefit of the whole universe.
 That's a whole lot of responsibility.

 If you read through all this because you have more or less been called to the Craft even before you knew there was a name for it, know that you are loved, you are appreciated, and you are not alone.
-There are many more of us, in places you would never expect, and we are proud of you.
+There are many more of us, in places you would never expect, and many of us are proud of you.
 Keep your chin up and always be true to yourself.

 Why I am a Witch: I never have to lie to myself.
 There's no cognitive dissonance.
 If something isn't true, I don't need to pretend it is.
 Here are two books that I recommend: Embracing the Moon by Yasmine Galenorn and Dancing with the Sun by Yasmine Galenorn; they'll tell you everything you need to know about the Craft.
 Understand: they are textbooks intended to be put to use, not scriptures, but do not do anything from them unless you have studied the Craft for a year and a day and then dedicated yourself to it.
 Practicing the Craft carries with it extreme responsibility and accountability.
 IT'S NOT FOR EVERYONE.